shaunak-badani/Recommender-Systems-Project/README.md

 3.  **Rank and Filter:** Ranks these candidate businesses based on their star rating (descending) and review count (descending).
 It also applies a minimum review count filter (e.g., businesses must have at least 5 reviews).
 4.  **Exclude Reviewed:** Removes businesses from the list that the user has already reviewed.
 5.  **Return Top N:** Returns the IDs of the top N remaining businesses as recommendations.

+### Traditional Approach (`/traditional` endpoint)

+This method uses the collaborative filtering method.
+1. It identifies the user and the reviews that the user has given so far.
+2. Each restaurant is embedded with one-hot on categories, i.e. If it is a coffee/tea place then the coffee/tea index in the embedding vector is set to 1.
+Similar to a bag-of-words approach.
+3. For each user, the cosine similarity of the restaurant embeddings is taken with the top rated restaurant of the user, and sorted in descending order.
+4. Excluding the 1st restaurant, the next 10 restaurants are considered and recommended to the user.

 ### Deep Learning Approach (`/deep-learning` endpoint)